- Get link

 Cleveland loads the bases in the 1st and scores a run.
 Then their starting pitcher, Talbot, injures himself in the middle of Jeter’s second at-bat and has to leave the game.
 There’s a man on first and the score is 1-0, but soon becomes 1-1.
 Carlos Santana is next to leave, due to injury.
 When we saw Columbus play Charlotte earlier this year, he was with that AAA squad, as was current second baseman Luis Valbuena.
 But Valbuena is hitting .161 for Cleveland, thus we are calling him "Nobueno."

+In other major developments, Erin pretends to be in the photo with various Yankees players and has me snap her picture with them.
+So Derek Jeter isn’t actually four inches tall, in case you’re wondering, he just happens to be half a mile away.
 A-Rod comes up 3 straight times with the bases loaded.
 Every time, the crowd goes berserk.
 Erin’s observing that there sure do seem to be a lot of New York fans here, golly gee.
 But though Rodriguez knocks in 3 with a sac fly & a two run single, there’s no home run in 6 chances.
 Hard to believe this is a tight game until the 7th.
 The Yankees add one in the 6th, then blow it open with this disastrous inning.
 The handful of dudes Cleveland trots out to the mound have done well up to this point, but I was kind of wondering how long they could keep this up – and unfortunately, soon have my answer.

 Further compounding my misery is the appearance of infielder Andy Marte on the pitcher’s mound to begin the 9th inning.
 Can’t say I’ve seen a position player pitch before, not in person.
 By now the score is 11-1, though, and Cleveland is out of pitchers.
 True, after nearly beaning Cano to run the count 3-0, he induces a groundout, then somehow fans Swisher on 3 pitchers (Nick walks back to the dugout shaking his head and laughing), and retires the next batter, too, but it really doesn’t matter at this point.